-"Working Together to Safeguard Children" (July 2018, amended 12/2020) which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.
+"Working Together to Safeguard Children" (December 2023) which is statutory guidance to be read and followed by all those providing services for children and families, including those in education.
 The guidance is available via the following link: Working Together to Safeguard Children

-"Keeping Children Safe in Education" (September 2023), which is the statutory guidance for Schools and Colleges.
-The guidance is available via the following link: KCSIE 2023
+"Keeping Children Safe in Education" (September 2024), which is the statutory guidance for Schools and Colleges.
+The guidance is available via the following link: KCSIE 2024